endurantgames/52-first-dates/src/game/play.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-When it's your turn, you can *play* a card by laying it on one of the three Date Status stacks.
+When it's your turn, you can *play* a card by laying it on one of the three Status Stacks.

-Playing a card is tied to dialogue or action taken by the character you're playing -- be it the System or the Date.
+Playing a card is tied to dialogue or action taken by the character you're playing -- be it the System character or the Prospect character.
 You can describe what your character says and does and then play a card, or you can play the card first and then declare what happened.